Air raids on Japan: Casualties and damage

 Allied air raids significantly influenced the Japanese government's decision to surrender.
-While the USSBS did not state that any single factor caused the surrender, during interrogations most Japanese wartime leaders nominated the prolonged air attacks on the home islands as the single most important factor which influenced their decision to end the war.
-In particular, Prime Minister Kantarō Suzuki stated that the combination of the conventional B-29 raids, Potsdam Declaration and atomic bombings gave the Government the opportunity to begin negotiations with the Allies.
+While the USSBS did not state that any single factor caused the surrender, during interrogations most Japanese wartime leaders nominated the prolonged air attacks on the home islands as the single most important factor which influenced their decision.
+Prime Minister Kantarō Suzuki stated that the combination of the conventional B-29 raids, Potsdam Declaration and atomic bombings gave the government the opportunity to begin negotiations.
 Emperor Hirohito cited damage from the attacks, inadequate preparations to resist invasion and the Soviet offensive as his justifications for authorizing the surrender.

 To achieve this, the American Twentieth Strategic Air Force, in concert with its Allies, dropped 160,800 tons of bombs on the Japanese home islands.
-Of this total, 147,000 tons of bombs were dropped by the B-29 bomber force.
 Around 90 percent of the American tonnage fell in the last five months of the war.
-The financial cost of the campaign to the United States was $4 billion.
-This expenditure was much lower than the $30 billion spent on bomber operations in Europe, and a small proportion of the $330 billion the US Government spent on the war.
+The financial cost of the campaign to the U.S. was $4 billion, much lower than the $30 billion spent on bomber operations in Europe, and a small proportion of the $330 billion the U.S. government spent on the war.

 Morality

-There has been debate over the morality of the air campaign against Japan since the war.
+There has been debate over the morality of the air campaign against Japan.
 During the war the American public approved of the bombing of Germany and Japan, and the few people who criticized the raids were seen as unrealistic or even traitors.
-Some U.S. government and military personnel believed that the bombing campaign was morally ambiguous, however, but rarely voiced their views publicly.
+Some U.S. government and military personnel believed that the bombing campaign was morally ambiguous, but rarely voiced their views publicly.